Beefy Tomato Soup

 Your favorite spaghetti sauce can be used, or even a can of crushed tomatoes with a little more seasoning works!

-*NOTE – A few of our readers have commented that the noodles soak up all the broth when you reheat the next day.
+NOTE: A few of our readers have commented that the noodles soak up all the broth when you reheat the next day.
 If you want the soup for leftovers with more broth, cook the pasta separately and then add it to each bowl as you heat it up!
+Alternately you can add another cup of broth to the soup when making.

-• Category: soup
+• Category: Dinner

 • Method: stove top